The Five Stans of The Silk Road

 Meals Included: Breakfast

 Continuing south this morning, we stop via the Erbent Desert community.
-The most remote part, of the one of the world's most remote countries is an odd place to find a village, but this small, hardy community thrives here against all the odds.
+The most remote part, of one of the world's most remote countries is an odd place to find a village, but this small, hardy community thrives here against all the odds.
 We spend some time wandering among the small village's houses and yurts and learning how the villagers here have adapted to such an extreme environment.

 We continue onto Ashgabat, arriving in time for lunch.

 The capital of Turkmenistan was a once-prosperous frontier town along the Trans-Caspian railway that was completely destroyed by a massive earthquake in 1948.
-It rose from its ashes and rubble and become the capital of an independent Turkmenistan in 1991.
-The city then became the personal project of President Niyazov, who set about forming it in his own unique image, renaming the streets and changing the face of the city on an almost daily basis as he approved the destruction of its suburbs to make way for a number of controversial planning projects.
+It rose from its ashes and rubble and became the capital of an independent Turkmenistan in 1991.
+The city then became the personal project of President Niyazov, who set about forming it in his own unique image, renaming the streets and changing the face of the city on an almost daily basis as he approved the destruction of its suburbs to make way for several controversial planning projects.
 In the afternoon we have an opportunity to explore the city on a tour that will take in some of the highlights of both the Soviet and Niyazov reigns.
 We visit Independence Park where we will see the Independence Monument, a large structure designed to resemble traditional Turkmen hats.
 We will also pay a visit to the Turkmenistan National Museum of History, a rich cache of some 150,000 objects and artefacts that date back to Neolithic times and the Bronze Age era of the Margiana civilisation.

 Day 20: In Ashgabat, Visit Nisa Fortress And Gypjak Mosque